 Introduction

-This inception note is the first deliverable of the study of the inclusion of pastoral populations in the Single National Register SNR.
-It recalls the understanding of the mandate demandé the sponsor, presents the process analysis protocol and the associated interview tools , présentealso the protocol for analysing and sampling the degree of inclusion of pastoral households.
+This inception note is the first deliverable of the study of the inclusion of pastoral populations in the Single National Register (SNR).
+It recalls the understanding of the mandate given by the sponsor, presents the process analysis protocol and the associated interview tools, but also the protocol for analysing and sampling the degree of inclusion of pastoral households.

 UNDERSTANDING OF THE MANDATE AS PRESENTED IN THE TENDER